legislation

 SPORTSMEN'S AND ANIMAL OWNER'S VOTING ALLIANCE and responses

-SAOVA states: S.F.
-7/ H.F.
-253 is "unnecessary because current Minnesota law already addresses animal cruelty, care and housing in animal facilities."
+SAOVA stated: Breeder regulation is "unnecessary because current Minnesota law already addresses animal cruelty, care and housing in animal facilities."

-FACT: Currently, Minnesota has no State laws to regulate the dog and cat breeding industry.
-S.F.
-7/H.F.
-253 (not yet passed) is a regulatory bill which works with existing animal cruelty statutes.
-Regulation of the dog and cat breeding industry gives the State of Minnesota the authority to license commercial dog and cat breeders, inspect facilities and enforce standards.
+FACT: Minnesota had no State laws to regulate the dog and cat breeding industry.
+(The Dog and Cat Breeder Bill was signed into law on May 20, 2014.)
+Regulation of commercial dog and cat breeders gives the State of Minnesota the authority to license commercial dog and cat breeders, inspect facilities and enforce standards.
 This is similar to the regulation of other industries.
 Regulation (through licensing, inspections and enforcement) works to prevent harm before it happens.
 Anti-cruelty laws apply after the fact — after the animal cruelty, abuse or neglect has already occurred.
-Minnesota's current system for animal protection (or lack of) is not working, which is why regulation of this industry is being sought.
-Today, law enforcement can only investigate an inhumane breeding facility if a citizen should happen upon it and report it.
+Law enforcement can only investigate an problematic breeding facility if a citizen should happen upon it and report it.
 Due to the fact that breeding kennels are private property, inhumane breeders rarely, if ever, allow citizens/consumers access to their kennels; therefore, few complaints are filed.
 In addition to protecting animals from harm, regulation would also protect consumers by ensuring that a quality "product" (healthy dog or cat) is produced by State-licensed and inspected kennels.

 FACT: Inhumane breeding practices and conditions can occur in breeding facilities of any size, which proves the point for regulation.
 A numerical basis for licensing is used in all of the 25+ states that already regulate breeding facilities.
 As stated in the first point above, Minnesota has no State laws that regulate the dog and cat breeding industry.
 Regulation helps prevent animal cruelty from happening before it occurs.

-FACT: Hobby breeders, by definition, are exempt from regulation under S.F.
-7/ H.F.
-253. The bill would not negatively impact breeders unless they are breaking current Minnesota cruelty statutes.
+FACT: The bill would not negatively impact breeders unless they are breaking current Minnesota cruelty statutes.
 Responsible breeders welcome inspections and a Minnesota "stamp of approval" of their facility.
-S.F.
-7/ H.F.
-253 includes a sliding fee scale for licensing fees (based on number of animals).
-As with other industries, this fee is a cost of doing business.
-The Minnesota Board of Animal Health will set the fee.
+A licensing fee is a cost of doing business.

-SAOVA states: S.F.
-7/ H.F.
-253 "exempts rescue groups, humane societies, and animal control authorities from the standards of care commercial breeders would have to provide should the bills be enacted."
+SAOVA stated: The bill "exempts rescue groups, humane societies, and animal control authorities from the standards of care commercial breeders would have to provide should the bills be enacted."

-SAOVA states: S.F.
-7/ H.F.
-253 "duplicated provisions of the federal Animal Welfare Act and the licensing provisions of the United States Department of Agriculture, making the bills unnecessary."
+SAOVA stated:The bill "duplicated provisions of the federal Animal Welfare Act and the licensing provisions of the United States Department of Agriculture, making the bills unnecessary."

-FACT: Only dog and cat breeders who sell wholesale (e.g. to pet shops) are required to be licensed by the USDA under the Animal Welfare Act.
-Breeders who sell directly to the public (through websites, classified ads, parking lots or other means) are not required to be licensed or regulated.
-Thus, some USDA-licensed breeders are now choosing to drop their USDA license and sell directly to the public because Minnesota has no State oversight.
-Minnesota does not have the authority to enforce federal USDA regulations.
+FACT: For decades, only dog and cat breeders who sell wholesale (e.g., to pet shops) were required to be licensed by the USDA under the Animal Welfare Act.
+Breeders who sold directly to the public (through websites, classified ads, parking lots or other means) were not required to be licensed or regulated.
+Because so many USDA-licensed breeders were taking advantage of this loophole by dropping their USDA license and selling directly through websites, the USDA changed the definition as to who would be licensed and inspected.
+Even with this federal rule change, Minnesota must have its own State law to provide proper oversight locally.
+Further, Minnesota does not have the authority to enforce federal USDA regulations.

 To view additional comments, go to Contrasting Beliefs.